Stacey Newman: Political career

-Newman took part in the national Million Mom March in Washington D.C. on Mothers Day 2000, pushing for stronger gun control after her 6-year-old daughter Sophie appeared on the national Rosie O'Donnell show talking about her fear of guns in school.
+In 2000, Newman participated in the national Million Mom March in Washington, D.C., pushing for stronger gun control after her 6-year-old daughter Sophie appeared on The Rosie O'Donnell Show talking about her fear of guns in school.
 Newman helped form the St. Louis chapter of the Million Mom March and lobbied the general assembly for three years against concealed weapon legislation.
 Her husband, Burt Newman, attorney, challenged the concealed weapon law in the Missouri Supreme Court, after the veto of the bill by Governor Bob Holden was overridden.